splett/Authorizer/README.txt

+# Authorizer

+Authorizer is a Java project responsible for validating transactions before realizing money transfer between accounts.
+It was created in 2020 as a code test for a Software Engineer job position.

+# Specification
 This project was carried out in Java1.8 and uses Maven for dependency management.
 Uses external libraries:
  - GSon, for reading the JSON informed by the user